evilnose/apcs-sniper-game/README.md

-Enter your names below from your local workspaces:
-Gary Geng
-Aditi Bali
+# They Came From Beyond Mars...

-Ishani Santurkar
+By Gary Geng, Aditi Bali, and Ishani Santurkar

+To play, run SniperGame.java, the JavaFX application in Java 8.